Ali Akbar Mikrani

-Ali Akbar Mikrani, (अलि अकबर मिकरानी), is a Former Chief Justice of Appellate Court of Nepal.
-Currently he is a member of the Supreme Court Bar Association of Nepal.
-He was also served as a chairman of the Central Hajj Committee of Nepal in 2013.
+Ali Akbar Mikrani, (अलि अकबर मिकरानी), is a former Chief Justice of the Appellate Court of Nepal.
+Currently, he is a member of the Supreme Court Bar Association of Nepal.
+He also served as the chairman of the Central Hajj Committee of Nepal in 2013.

 Early life

-He was born at Kattarban village of Rajdevi VDC of Rautahat district in the year of 1956 in one of the well established Muslim family of Nepal. he did his schooling in his village and later studied in India.
-His grandfather Maula Bakhsh Mikrani was once jailed for 6 months at nakhu Kathmandu at the time of Rana Prime Minister Chandra Shumsher Jang Bahadur Rana.
+He was born in Kadarbana village of Rajdevi municipality of Rautahat district in one of the well-established Muslim families of Nepal.
+He did his schooling in his village and later studied in India.

+His grandfather Maula Bakhsh Mikrani 'Chaudhary' was a well-known social activist in Sarlahi and Rautahat districts, who was once jailed for six months at Nakhu, Kathmandu, during the rule of Rana Prime Minister Chandra Shumsher Jang Bahadur Rana.

-His grandfather was also a well known social activist in the area of Sarlahi and Rautahat district.
-His grandfather Maula Bakhsh Mikrani was honored by "Chaudhry" title by that times Rana government of Nepal as His ancestor died by fighting with British force at Samanpur of Rautahat District is now Murtiya village in Sarlahi district. still, a large number of drinking water well and public places can be seen in Sarlahi and Rautahat district made by Maula Bakhsh Chaudhry during his service.
+The "Chaudhry" title was honored by that time of Rana government of Nepal to his grandfather Maula Bakhsh Mikrani in recognition of the bravery of his ancestor (Husaini Mikrani) who died fighting against the British invaders at Samanpur of Rautahat district.
+A large number of drinking water wells and public places still can be seen in Sarlahi and Rautahat districts made by Maula Bakhsh Chaudhry during his service.

+His brother Ali Akhtar Mikrani was an architect engineer and social worker.

 International Participation

-He was representative of Nepal in December 2011 at a WCPA strategy meeting and participation in the International Conference of Chief Justices of the World.
+He was a representative of Nepal in December 2011 at a World Constitution and Parliament Association (WCPA) strategy meeting and participation in the International Conference of Chief Justices of the World (ICCJW).
 Which took place at the World Unity Convention Center of the City Montessori School of Lucknow.
-This was the first year that the call for a world parliament was unanimous among the more than 100 justices present at the Chief Justices Conference. he was a Honorary Sponsor of the Earth Constitution and member Collegium of World Judges.
+This was the first year that the call for a world parliament was unanimous among the more than 100 justices present at the Chief Justices Conference.
+He was an Honorary Sponsor of the Constitution for the Federation of Earth and member of the Collegium of World Judges.